AljazBozic/DeepDeform/README.md

 ## License

-The data is released under [DeepDeform Terms of Use], and the code is release under the MIT license.
+The data is released under [DeepDeform Terms of Use], and the code is release under a non-comercial creative commons license.

 [DeepDeform Terms of Use]: https://docs.google.com/forms/d/e/1FAIpQLSeQ1hkCmmTiib-oQM9s21y3Tz9ojiI2zB8vZSqTZjT2DiRZ0g/viewform